RamMaths/ObsidianNotes/Tensorflowjs/3_Chapter.md

 The second method provides an extra level of runtime checking since you’ve defined the expected dimensionality.
 Methods exist for verifying up to six dimensions with `tf.tensor6d()`.

 The default data type to store numbers is Float32.
 Floating-point numbers are quite dynamic and impressive.
 They can usually handle most numbers you’ll need and be ready for values between.
-Unlike JavaScript arrays, a tensor’s data type must be homogeneous (all the same type).
-These types can be only Float32, Int32, bool, complex64, or string, with no mixing between.
+Unlike ==JavaScript arrays, a tensor’s data type must be homogeneous (all the same type).
+These types can be only Float32, Int32, bool, complex64, or string, with no mixing between==.

 The second parameter of the `tf.tensor` function, defines the shape of the tensor.
-The third parameter of the `tf.tensor` function, which explicitly defines the ten‐ sor’s type structure.
+The third parameter of the `tf.tensor` function, which explicitly defines the tensor’s type structure.

 #### Tic-tac-toe example